West Virginia Nursing Homes Scrutinized for Abuse and Neglect: How to Protect Your Loved One

 Free Case Evaluation From an Experienced West Virginia Nursing Home Abuse and Neglect Lawyer

 Federal and West Virginia laws provide nursing home residents the right to be free of abuse and neglect.
-Suppose you suspect your loved one was neglected or abused in a West Virginia nursing home.
-In that case, we invite you to call us for a Free Case Evaluation by one of our experienced WV nursing home abuse attorneys.
+If you suspect your loved one was neglected or abused in a West Virginia nursing home, we invite you to call us for a Free Case Evaluation by one of our experienced WV nursing home abuse attorneys.

 West Law Firm is located in Charleston, West Virginia, and we serve clients throughout our great state.
 Our toll-free number is 1-877-943-9378 (WEST), and there’s No Fee unless you recover compensation.
 Contact us today — we’re here to help!